 Risks of Living Independently with Schizophrenia

 Schizophrenics sometimes stop taking their medication because of the medication’s side effects.
-Side effects often include loss of sex drive, restlessness, muscle spasms, blurred vision, fatigue and weight gain.
-When a schizophrenic stops taking their meds, symptoms return.
+Side effects often include loss of sex drive, restlessness, muscle spasms, blurred vision, fatigue, and weight gain.
+When a schizophrenic stops taking their meds, symptoms can return.
 Many people have been known to commit suicide, become excessively paranoid, and hurt themselves and others, especially when they are off of their medication.
 Schizophrenics should contact a doctor if feeling depressed, helpless, suicidal, delusional, or if they are having hallucinations.
 However, schizophrenics cannot tell when they are hallucinating or delusional.
 To a schizophrenic, their hallucinations and deluded thoughts are real.